 Burchill Wind Energy Project is a 42MW onshore wind power project.
-It is planned in New Brunswick, Canada.
-According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the under construction stage.
-It will be developed in a single phase.
-The project construction is likely to commence in 2022 and is expected to enter into commercial operation in 2023.
+It is located in New Brunswick, Canada.
+According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently active.
+It has been developed in a single phase.
+The project construction commenced in 2022 and subsequently entered into commercial operation in 2023.
 Buy the profile here.

 Description

-The project is being developed and currently owned by Natural Forces Wind.
+The project is developed and owned by Natural Forces Wind.
 The company has a stake of 100%.

-The project is expected to supply enough clean energy to power 10,000 households, to offset 43,680t of carbon dioxide emissions (CO2) a year.
-The project cost is expected to be around $44.961m.
+The project supplies enough clean energy to power 10,000 households, offsetting 43,680t of carbon dioxide emissions (CO2) a year.

 Development status